-- Interest has been calculated based on the average borrowing under the facility for the nine-month period ended September 30, 2021 utilizing the interest rate payable under the terms of the facility at September 30, 2021.
+- 1. Interest has been calculated based on the average borrowing under the facility for the year ended December 31, 2021 utilizing the interest rate payable under the terms of the facility at December 31, 2021.
 This facility matures on December 6, 2024. - 2.
 Annual principal payments are amortized over 15 years, with interest payable quarterly. - 3.
 Comprised of publicly traded notes on the TSX under the symbol DBM.NT.A in the amount of \$60.0 million, with a maturity date of October 9, 2023 and interest rate of 6.375%, and non-publicly traded notes, in the amount of \$325.0 million, with a maturity date of May 15, 2026 and interest rate at 5.25%. - 4.
-Additional information is contained in Note 13 of the Unaudited Interim Condensed Consolidated Financial Statements. - 5.
-Monthly principal repayments amortize over 5 years, with interest payable monthly.
-Equipment line principal repayments commenced on August 1, 2019, with maturity on January 1, 2026. - 6.
-Additional information is contained in Note 8 of the Unaudited Interim Condensed Consolidated Financial Statements.
+Additional information is contained in Note 15 of the Consolidated Financial Statements. - 5.
+Additional information is contained in Note 10 of the Consolidated Financial Statements.